 globalHMA/Workhorse Development Owner

-A great quantity of tech talent, a comfortable location, and a favorable business environment lure foreign company owners to start their development teams in Ukraine.
-Offshore cooperation requires thorough planning and prior research.
-The best way to ensure a smooth extension of your local team is to establish cooperation with a reliable tech partner, like Grid Dynamics.
+It’s true that offshore product development requires thorough planning and prior research.
+The best way to avoid all the pitfalls and ensure a smooth integration of your in-house and remote development teams is to establish cooperation with a reliable tech partner, like Grid Dynamics.

 We bring over 15 years of experience in helping companies accelerate their product development initiatives when they lack specialized skills or capacity internally.
 We have engineering centers in the United States, Central and Eastern Europe, Mexico, and India.
 This allows us to utilize a "follow-the-sun" delivery model, ensuring 24-hour productivity by handing off projects between teams across time zones.